Frequently Asked Questions

 The most common insects susceptible to Cryonite are roaches, bed bugs, and stored product pests.
 Some companies have also used Cryonite in their stinging insect protocol.
 Since the cold snow expelled by the Cryonite applicator is lethal to many insects, it has many potential applications on sensitive accounts and unusual items.

-If you have used Cryonite against another pest or in an unusual situation we would love to hear how it worked for you!
+If you have used Cryonite against another pest in a unique situation, we would love to hear how it worked for you!

 Will Cryonite kill insects or only stun them?

 Cryonite will kill most insects.
 Bed bugs, roaches, and other insects can be very hardy pests.
 Many survive days, weeks, or even longer in what we would consider being cold weather.
-However, the “snow” expelled by the Cryonite wand is -110 degrees Fahrenheit, which is much colder than anything a bed bug would experience in nature.
-The vast majority of small and medium-bodied pests will be killed on contact.
-Some larger-bodied insects may survive the blast of snow, particularly if they are harboring in an area that prevents direct contact.
-In these cases, Cryonite will typically flush and damage the insect, after which they can easily be removed with a vacuum.
+However, the “snow” expelled by the Cryonite wand is -110 degrees Fahrenheit, which is much colder than anything a bed bug would experience in nature’s winter months when the temperatures drop.
+The snow will kill the vast majority of small and medium-bodied pests on contact.
+Some larger-bodied insects may survive the blast of snow, particularly if they harbor an area that prevents direct contact.
+In these cases, Cryonite will typically flush and damage the insect, after which you can easily remove them with a vacuum.

-Since Cryonite is a contact kill, what’s the advantage to using this over a vacuum?
-If I can see the insect, why wouldn’t I just use a vacuum?
+Since Cryonite is a contact kill, what’s the advantage of using this over a vacuum?
+If I can see the insect, why wouldn’t I use a vacuum?

 Vacuums are valuable pest control tools, but they are not a replacement for a Cryonite machine.
 Vacuums typically won’t dislodge bed bug eggs or flush out pests.
-More than likely, you will not have success vacuuming insects out of electronics or commercial kitchen equipment, but you would certainly want to vacuum them up after you have flushed and/or killed them.
+More than likely, you will not have success vacuuming insects out of electronics or commercial kitchen equipment, but you would undoubtedly want to vacuum them up after you flush or kill the bugs.